Ketamine Treatment For Depression

 Protocol For Ketamine Treatment For Depression

 You must have documentation of their diagnosis of depression from a qualified mental health professional.
-The first step is to complete diagnostics for depression, anxiety, drug abuse, psychosis, and alcohol abuse before a medical screening exam.
+The first step is to complete diagnostics for depression, anxiety, and psychosis before a medical screening exam.
 See our SPRAVATO® page for requirements to qualify.
 All test results are shared with the your providers.

 The next step is to complete a medical exam with Dr. Manno.
 Dr. Manno will review your medical history and discuss what to expect during the treatment experience.